SibilSoren/react-vite-boilerplate/README.md

 - Vite for lightning-fast development
 - TanStack Router for type-safe routing
 - Tailwind CSS for utility-first styling
-- Shadcn/UI for beautiful components
+- Shadcn/UI with pre-configured Button and Card components
 - React Helmet Async for SEO

 🛠️ **Developer Experience**